TrySound/rollup-plugin-terser/README.md

 - `module: true` is set when `format` is `esm` or `es`
 - `toplevel: true` is set when `format` is `cjs`

-`options.sourcemap: boolean`

-Generates source maps and passes them to rollup.
-Defaults to `true`.

 `options.numWorkers: number`

 Amount of workers to spawn.
 Defaults to the number of CPUs minus 1.